-A delicious cake that is made not with butter, but egg yolks!
-It is a light and simple to make cake and a great way to use yolks left from meringues or angel food cakes.
+A delicious egg yolk cake that is made not with butter, but egg yolks!
+It is a light and simple to make cake and a great way to use yolks left from meringues or angel food cakes giving it the namesake gold color.

 Have you ever needed to use a ton egg whites for a nice angel food cake, forgotten torte or pavlova recipe and wondered what the heck you were going to do with all of those yolks?
 I mean there is only so much lemon curd one person can make and eat.
 It is delicious, but…